-3. Dip into a data warehouse platform
+3. Dip into a data platform

 No in-house team?
 Want to think beyond codes, and consider SDoH factors?
 Want to make sure you’re pulling in data from multiple sources, with a strict process to vet quality and deduplicate records?
-The third option is to work with a data warehouse platform (like Arcadia) to cut down on administrative time and avail yourself of lots of shareable, insightful data.
+The third option is to work with a data lakehouse platform (like Arcadia) to cut down on administrative time and avail yourself of lots of shareable, insightful data.